Security Principles and Compliance Specifics Governing tiCrypt

 - During secure channel setup, the VM and the user co-authenticate each other using the respective public and private keys.

-- A secret channel key is negotiated (Diffie-Helman protocol) and used for the communication.
+- A secret channel key is negotiated (Diffie-Helman protocol) and used for communication.

-Secure TLS Based Tunnels: The VM controller, using the user-VM secure channel, can set up a proprietary FIPS-180 compliant TLS tunnel between the user's computer and the virtual machine.
-The TLS tunnel uses exclusively public-key based login and temporary private keys.
-All traffic between a user's computer and virtual machine is sent through this tunnel.
-Effectively, any communication between is now possible with no possibility of snooping by any other party (including the system administrator).
-This method is even more restrictive than SSH as the protocol does not allow any commands to be run on the remote machine.
+Secure TLS-Based Tunnels: Using the user-VM secure channel, the VM controller can set up a proprietary FIPS-180 compliant TLS tunnel between the user's computer and the virtual machine.
+The TLS tunnel uses exclusively public-key-based login and temporary private keys.
+All traffic between a user's computer and the virtual machine is sent through this tunnel.
+Effectively, any communication between them is now possible with no possibility of snooping by any other party (including the system administrator).
+This method is even more restrictive than SSH, as the protocol does not allow any commands to be run on the remote machine.

 Restricted outbound Internet access: The VMs have severely restricted Internet access: only the tiCrypt backend and licensing servers can be accessed directly.
 The main reason is to protect against accidental or intentional information leaks.
 Even if a VM is hijacked, the only way to leak information is through the main vault, which is audited.